hoffa/debpack/README.md

 debpack
 ```

-You can also run Debpack using the `hoffa/debpack` Docker image.
+You can also use the [`hoffa/debpack`](https://hub.docker.com/r/hoffa/debpack) Docker image.

-In Drone CI, you could do:
+For example, in Drone CI you could do:

 ```yaml
 debpack: